kineticstoolkit/kineticstoolkit_doc/src/dev_installing_from_github.md

 To help developping Kinetics Toolkits by testing it or extending it, you can install it directly from git-hub.

-## Install the development requirements

-To develop Kinetics Toolkit, you will need these modules:
+## To use the master branch as a user

+First start by installing the [stable version](ktk_installing.md), which will take care of most dependencies.
+Then, you:

+1. Clone the git repository: `git clone https://github.com/felixchenier/kineticstoolkit.git kineticstoolkit`

+2. Add the `kineticstoolkit` folder to your PYTHON_PATH according to your favourite IDE and python installation.

+## To modify Kinetics Toolkit's code

+First install these additional modules:

 - pytest
 - mypy
 - coverage

-To build the help (this website), you will need this modules:

-- jupyter-book
-- sphinx_rtd_theme
-- ffmpeg

-## Install Kinetics Toolkit's development version

-To install the development version of Kinetics Tookit:

-1. Clone the git repository: `git clone https://github.com/felixchenier/kineticstoolkit.git kineticstoolkit`

-2. Add the `kineticstoolkit` folder to your PYTHON_PATH according to your favourite IDE and python installation.
+Then fork the [repository](https://github.com/felixchenier/kineticstoolkit) and clone your fork.

+Edit your code, run the test suite, commit, push and PR.